-Historically, a simple but more essential question was asked: Given a loop $\varphi$ on $F$, can we homotope it into a simple loop, i.e. a loop with self-intersection $\mysi(\varphi)=0$?
+Historically, a simple but more essential question was asked: Given a loop $\varphi$ on $F$, can we homotope it into a simple loop? i.e. can we decide whether $\mysi(\varphi)=0$ or not?

 This kind of problem was first considered by M. Dehn \cite{Dehn}.
-Much later, B. Reinhart \cite{Reinhart1962} obtained an algorithm to decide if a loop class on a compact surface contains a simple loop, and also an algorithm to count the minimal intersection number of two loops on surface.
-The key point is such an observation: a loop on the surface is simple if and only if any two liftings on the universal covering, which is the Poincar\'{e} disk, have non-separating end-points on infinite circle.
-The method to compute the positions of end-points in \cite{Reinhart1962} is essentially a numerical one, and hence it is difficult to fulfil such a computation when the lengths of loops are large.
-Some results about relation between lengths and self-intersections can be found in \cite{Humphries}.
-After that people still try to ask for more efficient way to understand geometric intersection numbers.
+Much later, B. Reinhart \cite{Reinhart1962} obtained an algorithm to decide if a loop class on a compact surface contains a simple loop, and also an algorithm to count the minimal intersection number of two loops on a surface.
+The key point is the observation: a loop on the surface is simple if and only if any two liftings on the universal covering, which is the Poincar\'{e} disk, have no separating end-points on the circle of infinity.
+The method to compute the positions of end-points of lifting curves in \cite{Reinhart1962} is essentially a numerical one, and hence it is difficult to make such a computation when the lengths of loops are large.
+After that people still try to ask for more efficient way to understand the geometric intersection numbers of loops, such as \cite{Hass-Scott} and \cite{Paterson}.
+Some results about relations between lengths and self-intersections can be found in \cite{Humphries}.

-Another algorithm was described by D. Chillingworth \cite{Ch1, Ch2, Ch3}, based on the reduction procedure on elements in $\pi_1(F)$ of H. Zieschang \cite{Zieschang1965} and winding number introduced by B. Reinhart \cite{Reinhart1960}.
+Another algorithm was described by D. Chillingworth \cite{Ch1, Ch2, Ch3}, based on the reduction procedure on elements in $\pi_1(F)$ given by H. Zieschang \cite{Zieschang1965} and winding number introduced by B. Reinhart \cite{Reinhart1960}.
 In this direction, J. Birman and C. Series \cite{BS1984, BS1985} deal with more general curves.
 M. Cohen and M. Lustig \cite{Marshall-Lustig1987, Lustig1987II} and S. P. Tan \cite{Tan1996} gave several combinatorial algorithms to determine minimal geometric intersection numbers of two loops.
-There are some overlap between last two works.
-The hyperbolic geometry in dimension $2$ were used deeply, because the minimal intersection happen on the geodesic loops and each loop class contains uique geodesic loop.
-Here, people mainly deal with the surface $F$ having non-empty boundaries, where the minimal representation of a loop in $\pi_1(F)$ is unique because $\pi_1(F)$ is a free group.
-Even very recently, there are still some new algorithms.
-For example Arettines \cite{Arettines2015} present a purely combinatorial algorithm which produces a representative of that homotopy class with minimal self-intersection.
+There is some overlap between the last two works.
+Hyperbolic geometry in dimension $2$ was used in a significant way because the minimal intersection happens on the geodesic loops or their small perturbation.
+Here, people mainly deal with the surface $F$ having non-empty boundary, where the minimal representation in $\pi_1(F)$ of a loop is unique because $\pi_1(F)$ is a free group.
+Even very recently, there are still some new algorithms, see \cite{Daci} and \cite{DL2019}.
+Moreover, Arettines \cite{Arettines2015} presents a purely combinatorial algorithm which produces a representative of given homotopy class with the minimal self-intersection.